 - Speed and Accuracy – Producers need fast results, so contract packagers furnish the flexibility required to change course quickly.
 Maintaining multiple well-placed facilities keeps turnaround times low and enables mid-stream adjustments in-house packagers cannot accommodate.

 - Responsible Practices – Consumers shop with sellers sharing similar values.
 Sustainability and responsible production practices are important to shoppers, as well as safety and oversight.
 Turnkey packaging companies maintain proper credentials and certifications for food, pharmaceuticals, and other specialized goods.
 And they use recycled materials, emerging technology, and efficient practices to reduce environmental impacts.

 As public appetites evolve and competitive CPG industries continue to specialize, more and more companies are learning the benefits of packaging partnerships.
-Experienced packaging contractors are able to guide projects from start to finish, without sacrificing any of the benefits of in-house capabilities.
+Experienced packaging contractors can guide projects from start to finish without sacrificing any of the benefits of in-house capabilities.
 In fact, hiring professional packagers can result in shorter turnaround times, seamless compliance, greater flexibility, and reduced costs.

 Contract packagers operate across diverse consumer industries, so they are experts in package design, logistics technology, safe handling, and other related disciplines.
 Such a high level of packaging assurance is hard to replicate using internal fulfillment structures.
 By leaning on established packaging partners instead, CPG producers benefit from contract providers’ experience and existing packaging industry resources.

 Let Assemblies Unlimited be your preferred packaging partner.
 Contact us to learn more about how our unique packaging services can help your business.